SysKitTeam/docs-point/microsoft365-inventory/users.md

   * External
   * Last Logged In

-Additional columns are available in the **column chooser**, located in the top right part of the overview.
+Additional columns are available in the **column chooser**, located in the top right of the overview.
 The additional columns available are:
  * Manager
  * Email
  * Licenses